andre-dietrich/elm-svgbob/README.md

     | Hello here and there and everywhere |
     '-------------------------------------'
     """
+    |> SvgBob.getSvg
-    |> SvgBob.init SvgBob.default -- or use your own settings
+          SvgBob.default -- or use your own settings
-    |> SvgBob.getSvg [ attribute "vector-effect" "non-scaling-stroke" ]
+          [ attribute "vector-effect" "non-scaling-stroke" ]

 -- you cann pass your own settings settings =